CMPSC-201-Spring2023/lab01-solution/README.md

 3. Read in two keywords from the user to utilize in the search and save them into two String variables.
 4. Count the number of occurrences of the user's keywords in the book and display the text lines containing them.
 5. Print an exit message.

+The source code in the `AnalyzeText.java` file must also pass additional tests set by the [GatorGrader tool](https://github.com/GatorEducator/gatorgrade).
+GatorGrader will check the following characteristics of your implementation:

+- The `AnalyzeText` program must:

+  - Contain at least 10 single-line comments and 2 multi-line comments
+  - Include at least 8 `println` statements
+  - Use `new Scanner`, `new File`, `FileNotFoundException` commands.
+  - Declare at least two `int` variables.
+  - Utilize conditional `if` and repetition `while`statements.
+  - Use at least one boolean OR expression.
+  - Perform and display textual analysis of the book as outlined in the assignment sheet

 The following gives a sample run of a previously implemented version of the program.
 Your output should be different!
 Please see the course instructor if you do not understand this program's output.